18F/ED-API-Program/deliverables/agency-strategy.md

 * Mod existing contracts to bring into relevance
 * Content API
 * Write APIs - First pass
-* Review the Agency Maturity Model and take into account for [AGENCY].
+* Review the Agency Maturity Model and take into account for ED.
 Focus on each of the areas and discuss direction with stakeholders.
 * formalize security
 * formalize legal
 * Open Source API engine